 You will create:

 Let me know right now.
 What is your commitment?
 Five minutes around the block?
 A ten minute walk after dinner each day?
-A 15 minute circuit like the ones I post in the Strong Mom Tribe each week?
+One of my 15 or 30 min Living Room Workouts?

 What can you do everyday?
 What small thing can you do everyday to create a consistent habit?